hamzaalictn/Dover_Assesment/Dover_Assesment/README.md

-NOTE : Test reports are intentionally loaded to remote repo for practice purposes (.ignore does not have test-output/)
+NOTE : Test reports are intentionally loaded to remote repo for practice purposes.